 Secrets

 This article explains how to use secrets in a workspace.
-To authenticate the workspace provisioner, see this.
+To authenticate the workspace provisioner, see the provisioners documentation.

-Your first stab at secrets with Coder should be your local method.
+Your first attempt to use secrets with Coder should be your local method.
 You can do everything you can locally and more with your Coder workspace, so whatever workflow and tools you already use to manage secrets may be brought over.

 Often, this workflow is simply: